Bhumbra/CLAS/README.md

 sh-4.3$ g++ sourcefile.cc -o executable.run -L/CLAS_LIB_DIRECTORY/ -lclas

 If it is desired to compare CLAS with BLAS, it is necessary to include the inclusions and linkage options specific to the tested BLAS implementation.
-A rough example of a BLAS vs CLAS test (using OpenBLAS) is included in tests/blasvstest.cc and can be compiled thus:
+A rough example of a few BLAS vs CLAS tests (using OpenBLAS) is included in tests/ and can be compiled thus:

 sh-4.3$ make -f maketest